juliemai16/bicycle-rental-prediction/README.md

 ## Introduction

-This project aims to predict the number of bicycles rented per hour based on various environmental and temporal factors.
-The dataset is sourced from the Kaggle competition "Proton X TF 09 - Bài toán dự đoán xe đạp".
+The goal of this project is to predict the number of bicycle rentals per hour based on various features such as weather conditions, time of day, and other relevant factors.

 ## Project Overview